Time Travel: Methods of Going Back

 In terms of methods of time travel, we must first think about who has access to time travel.
 Is making a time travel object just like setting up a Portkey or do you need special privileges, perhaps even special powers to set it up?

-Another possibility is that there are a certain number of Time Turners that exist.
-If one Time Turner is broken, the number goes down one, and there is no way to replace it.
+Another possibility is that a certain number of Time-Turners exist.
+If one Time-Turner is broken, the number goes down one, and there is no way to replace it.
 This would make sense, as it seems very difficult to be able to artificially create a device that allows the person to go back in time.
 However, how would they have been created in the first place?

-There may be a way of creating a Time Turner just like you can create a potion by using certain ingredients.
-This would mean Time Turners are freely available to anyone (if the ‘ingredients’ are indeed freely available).
-In Harry Potter and the Prisoner of Azkaban, Hermione says that McGonagall had to write several letters to the Ministry to allow her to use a Time Turner.
-This makes it very unlikely that Time Turners can be freely made.
+There may be a way of creating a Time-Turner just like you can create a potion by using certain ingredients.
+This would mean Time-Turners are freely available to anyone (if the ‘ingredients’ are indeed freely available).
+But it is very unlikely that Time-Turners can be freely made.

-Also, in Prisoner of Azkaban, Hermione throws the chain round Harry’s neck and it transports them both back in time.
-If a Time Turner can transport an infinite number of people back to one spot, Voldemort’s Death Eaters may be able to travel back and cause a lot of havoc.
-I realise this is branching somewhat onto theory now, but how did Voldemort get his wand back from Godric’s Hollow?
+Also, in Prisoner of Azkaban, Hermione throws the chain around Harry’s neck and it transports them both back in time.
+If a Time-Turner can transport an infinite number of people back to one spot, Voldemort’s Death Eaters may be able to travel back and cause a lot of havoc.
+I realize this is branching somewhat onto theory now, but how did Voldemort get his wand back from Godric’s Hollow?
 Perhaps someone went back in time at a later date and got it for him.

 According to Lupin in Harry Potter and the Order of the Phoenix, Portkeys can be “set up.”
 They are designed to transport the person touching it to another place at the same time and date.
 There may be able to set them up so that they transport people to another place and another time.
 If setting up a Portkey depends on giving it a specific location, another factor may be brought in.